will-moore/omero-biofilefinder/README.md

 Open Project with BioFile Finder...
 <img width="420" alt="Image" src="https://github.com/user-attachments/assets/4e933502-b322-42b4-a19c-8de603e5427c" />

-This will open BioFile Finder in another tab.
+This will open a page where you can select a `parquet` file to open in Biofile Finder, or you can directly open Biofile Finder to read data from OMERO "on the fly".
 Here the images are grouped by `Gene Symbol`.
 <img width="1510" alt="Image" src="https://github.com/user-attachments/assets/3993278e-b978-4e89-b886-6df587a1297b" />